 Another method is to analyze social media engagement.
 Marketers track and build KPIs around followers, likes, retweets, comments, and other engagement elements, helping to guide strategies and stay abreast of market trends and evolutions.

 Not all direct traffic and social engagement will directly link to a specific aspect of brand awareness – but as your B2B brand awareness tactics take effect, an overall increase in these numbers signals that things are working!

 Sagefrog as Your B2B Marketing Partner

 Successful branding defines and unifies how a company stands out visually and verbally in the marketplace, and in B2B, branding can make or break a business.
 Competing with an outdated image or a voice that no longer speaks to modern audiences won’t get you or your team anywhere and could even affect other areas of your marketing efforts, both online and off.
-If you’re looking for qualified leads that are warmed up and ready to move on to sales, you’ll need to start investing in branding to help your company stand out.
-Want to learn more about how we can help you?
+If you’re looking for qualified leads that are warmed up and ready to move on to sales, you’ll need to start investing in B2B branding to help your company stand out.
+Want to learn more about how we can help you with your branding campaign?
 Let’s talk.